Catherine M. Russell: Office of the Vice President

 Russell is a longtime adviser to both Vice President Biden and his wife Dr. Jill Biden.
-During the 2008 presidential campaign, Russell was tapped to serve as chief of staff to then-second lady-elect Jill Biden—a position she held from 2009 to 2013.
+During the 2008 presidential campaign, Russell was tapped to be chief of staff to then-second lady-elect Jill Biden—a position she held from 2009 to 2013.

 In that role, Russell managed the second lady's staff and worked on her initiatives to increase access to community college education and to support military families, through the Joining Forces program.
-Russell also oversaw a process to develop the government's first global gender-based violence strategy.
+Russell also oversaw a process to develop the government's first strategy on tackling gender-based violence globally.

 Ambassador-at-Large for Global Women's Issues

 President Obama created the position in 2009, and made it a permanent ambassador-level position in 2013.

 Senator Patrick Leahy, for whom Russell had worked as a staffer, spoke at her confirmation hearing and recalled her "brilliant mind" and "uncanny ability … to take the most complex issues, get them down to where even a Senator like myself and others could understand it."

 Russell was confirmed unanimously by the Senate on August 1, 2013.
 Vice President Biden swore her into office on January 17, 2014.

 In her nomination hearing, Russell said that, if confirmed, she would focus her work on six areas: first, ensuring that the State Department adopted gender issues into "all aspects of diplomacy"; second, promoting women's economic participation; third, implementing the National Action Plan on Women, Peace, and Security; fourth, combatting gender-based violence; fifth, expanding political participation; and sixth, investing in women and girls' health and education.

 As part of that effort, Russell designed the U.S. Global Strategy to Empower Girls, released in March 2014.
 It enlisted the State Department, USAID, Peace Corps, and Millennium Challenge Corporation to pursue the same goal: "to ensure adolescent girls are educated, healthy, socially and economically empowered, and free from violence and discrimination."
 This marked the first time a country had produced an adolescent girls' strategy.
 Under Russell's leadership, the Office of Global Women's Issues worked with Secretary Kerry to secure $7 million for adolescent girls' empowerment programming in Afghanistan in March 2016.
 Her office also worked with USAID and UNICEF to produce a three-year, $5 million program to reduce gender-based violence in schools.

 One of Russell's priorities was ending child marriage globally, which she outlined to the Senate in a 2016 testimony.

 As Ambassador, Russell traveled to dozens of countries during her time as Ambassador, including Afghanistan in November 13 and the Democratic Republic of the Congo in 2014.
 Russell's first trip was to Bali for the Asia-Pacific Economic Cooperation summit.